inr-kit/tovtk/README.md

 ## Limitations
 Only rectangular meshtally.

-In case `emesh` is used to split to energy bins, the resulting vtk file contains values only from the total bin.
+In case `emesh` is used to split into energy bins, the resulting vtk file contains values only from the total bin.

 ## Invocation